Technical trends

 Hardware

 Compucase may make decent cases but their PSU's (branded as HEC) aren't much to talk about.
 They just don't win in the efficiency/power output competition.
-They mostly work though, which is nice.
+They also tend to break too soon.
 Antec PSU's are to be avoided at all costs.
-Fortron models have also proved to be rather unreliable.
-A recent unfortunate find were recent (2009-2010) Nexus NX models.
-Each one we've bought has broken at least once, many of them two-three times during warranty period.
+Many Nexus PSU's have also proven to be less than ideal in reliability, though not the worst of the lot.

 Software